strontic/strontic.github.io/xcyclopedia/library/pnputil.exe-0523245FA9B7DAFF739C1C42C1143976.md

 ## pnputil

 Pnputil.exe is a command line utility that you can use to manage the driver store.
-You can use Pnputil to add driver packages, remove driver packages, and list driver packages that are in the store.
+You can use this command to add driver packages, remove driver packages, and list driver packages that are in the store.

 ### Syntax